CtrlK

 Specificity

-Names the domain (GitHub PRs) and two actions (generate description, create pull request), but lacks detail on what kind of descriptions or additional capabilities like templates, formatting, or diff analysis.
+Names the domain (GitHub PRs) and two actions (generate PR description, create pull request), but doesn't elaborate on specific capabilities like template usage, diff analysis, or formatting details.

 2 / 3